Il bidone: Plot

 In the country outside Rome, a group of swindlers dress up as clerics and con poor farmers out of their savings.
 Another scam in a shanty town is to pretend they are officials taking deposits for apartments.
-The proceeds are spent on flashy cars, champagne and prostitutes.
+The proceeds are spent on flashy cars, champagne and nightclubs.

 One member of the gang, Carlo – nicknamed Picasso in being an aspiring artist – pretends to his faithful wife Iris that he is a traveling salesman, but she gradually stops believing him.
 His conscience is pricked and he decides to quit.
-Another member, Augusto, meets his teenage daughter Patrizia who he has not seen for years, and his conscience is also awakened.
+Another member is Roberto, who finds scamming poor people diverting and has fun spending the loot and going to parties, where he attempts to steal some jewels.The head of the gang, Augusto, meets his teenage daughter Patrizia who he has not seen for years, and his conscience is also awakened.
 However he is recognized in a cinema with her, arrested and jailed.

-When released he joins a new gang to work the clergy scam among peasants.
-After swindling a large sum out of a farming family, he talks to their polio-afflicted teenage daughter.
+When released he joins a new gang along with a sleazy man, Vargas, known as "The Baron".
+They repeat the clergy scam among peasants.
+After swindling a large sum out of a farming family in the windy appenine mountains, he talks, pretending to be a priest, to their sick teenage daughter.
 Her plight touches him, and when the gang come to share out the gains he says he gave it all back.
-A row develops and he is battered to the ground.
+A row develops and he is battered to the ground by Vargas and his cronies.
 Stripping him, the crooks find he has concealed the takings in his clothes.
-On a snowy hillside, they leave him to a slow death.
+On a barren and rocky hillside, they leave him to a slow death.
+The next morning Augusto hears a group of peasant women with children passing close by, singing and whistling.
+His last words are "wait for me" before he dies.